 In addition, the state Department of Licensing will start the process of suspending your driver’s license.
 Once you’ve paid your ticket in full or you’ve set up a payment plan with the court, you’ll have to pay an additional $100 in fees to the Department of Licensing to get your license back.

 If the traffic ticket and the late fee remains unpaid, then the debt will go into collections and you’ll be hounded by collections calls.
 Plus, if you continue to drive, then you risk being ticketed for driving with a suspended license.

 What are the long-term and short-term effects of having traffic violations on my driving record?

-Just one speeding ticket can increase insurance rates by 22 percent.
-This impact rises significantly with multiple tickets on a driver’s record.
-Two violations result in a 34 percent jump, and drivers with three violations see a 53 percent increase in insurance rates, compared to drivers who are violation free.
+Just one speeding ticket can increase your car insurance rates by 22 percent.
+Two traffic violations can result in a 34 percent increase in premiums, and drivers with three violations may see 53 percent increase in insurance rates.
+That means you’re spending extra thousands of dollars on car insurance for 3 years compared to drivers who have no violations.